 I’m not normally a big chicken eater but this meat was so moist and delicious I couldn’t stop eating it.
 It was served with a side of rice and vegetables with a touch of citrus on top of the broccoli, squash and cauliflower mix.
 I gobbled it up.

 They’re open every day of the week and it’s a pretty casual place.
 (We passed the restaurant driving through Goldsboro.)
 Be sure to stop by for a meal or takeout.

 Mickey’s Pastry Shop

 This is the second longest standing bakery in all of North Carolina.
-They opened in 1946 and have sustained so much over the years, rising (no pun intended) to face each challenge going on in the world to stay in business.
+They opened in 1946 and have sustained so much over the years, rising (no pun intended) to face each challenge remaining in business.

-Their donuts, made right there in Goldsboro, NC, were delicious.
+Their donuts were delicious and made in Goldsboro, NC.
 And I don’t normally label donuts as such.
 (We’re not huge donut people though we’ve been known to indulge like we did in Cabarrus, NC.
 I do have a sweet tooth!)